1105 (number)

 1105 (eleven hundred [and] five, or one thousand one hundred [and] five) is the natural number following 1104 and preceding 1106.

 Mathematical properties

 1105 is the smallest positive integer that is a sum of two positive squares in exactly four different ways, a property that can be connected (via the sum of two squares theorem) to its factorization 5 × 13 × 17 as the product of the three smallest prime numbers that are congruent to 1 modulo 4.
-It is also the smallest member of a cluster of three semiprimes (1105, 1106, 1107) with eight divisors, and the second-smallest Carmichael number, after 561, one of the first four Carmichael numbers identified by R. D. Carmichael in his 1910 paper introducing this concept.
+It is also the second-smallest Carmichael number, after 561, one of the first four Carmichael numbers identified by R. D. Carmichael in his 1910 paper introducing this concept.
+It is also a Fermat pseudoprime, a decagonal number, and a centered square number.

-Its binary representation 10001010001 and its base-4 representation 101101 are both palindromes, and (because the binary representation has nonzeros only in even positions and its base-4 representation uses only the digits 0 and 1) it is a member of the Moser–de Bruijn sequence of sums of distinct powers of four.
+It is a member of the Moser–de Bruijn sequence of sums of distinct powers of four.

-As a number of the form $\tfrac{n(n^2+1)}{2}$ for $n={}$13, 1105 is the magic constant for 13 × 13 magic squares, and as a difference of two consecutive fourth powers (1105 = 7^{4} − 6^{4}) it is a rhombic dodecahedral number (a type of figurate number), and a magic number for body-centered cubic crystals.
-These properties are closely related: the difference of two consecutive fourth powers is always a magic constant for an odd magic square whose size is the sum of the two consecutive numbers (here 7 + 6 = 13).